Isaiah Chapter 22

 Chapter 22 of the book of Isaiah in the King James Version (KJV) describes a prophecy concerning the city of Jerusalem.
 The chapter begins with a portrayal of the city’s impending destruction and the people’s mourning.
 The prophet Isaiah condemns the inhabitants for their lack of repentance and trust in God.

-In verses 15-25, the focus shifts to Shebna, the steward of the king’s palace.
+The focus then shifts to Shebna, the steward of the king’s palace.
 Shebna is depicted as corrupt and self-serving, and God declares that he will be replaced by Eliakim, a faithful servant.
 Eliakim will receive authority and responsibility from God, symbolized by receiving the key of the house of David.
 This passage signifies a shift in leadership and accountability.